Salah856/Effective_devops_on_AWS/Cloudformation.md

 CloudFormer is a tool that lets you create CloudFormation templates looking at pre-existing resources.
 If you have a set of resources that you have already created on an ad-hoc basis like we have done so far in the book, you can use CloudFormer to group them under a new CloudFormation template.
 You can then later customize the template that CloudFormer generates using a text editor or even CloudFormation designer and make it fit your needs.

+Unlike most AWS tools and services, CloudFormer isn't completely managed by AWS; it's a self-hosted tool that you can instantiate on demand using CloudFormation.
+To do so, follow the given steps:

+-